 Bob has also practiced employee benefits law since 1971.
 His employee benefits practice has included pension plans, “rabbi” trusts, 401(k) plans, 403(b) plans and 457 plans for tax-exempt organizations, nonqualified deferred compensation, employee stock ownership plans (ESOPs), executive employment and change-of-control agreements, welfare plans, ERISA, and related tax problems.
 In addition, he has decades of experience in dealing with employee benefit plan issues in business acquisitions, divestitures, and major financing transactions.

-Bob was selected for inclusion in The Best Lawyers in America 2018 and 2019 in Employee Benefits (ERISA) Law and Nonprofit/Charities Law.
+Bob has been named to The Best Lawyers in America lists since 2018 in Employee Benefits (ERISA) Law and Nonprofit/Charities Law.

 Outside the Office